 Nothing is worse than completing a project before time but submitting it late due to ‘Slow Scan or Print’ problem.
 Similarly, other issues with the scanner can cause frustration to the users.
 In today’s column, we’ve highlighted some major Scanner hardware problems alongside their troubleshooting methods and solutions.

 The quality of your equipment is highly important, and sometimes, even brand-new, unscratched plastic carriers can degrade scan quality.
-Here’s how you can ensure they are up and running, always!
+Here’s how you can ensure they are always up and running!

 1] The paper Logjam

-When working with any printer/scanner, it is inevitable that you will encounter a paper jam.
-It’s an event where a paper or other printed material gets stuck or lodged into a printer and is unable to eject.
+You will inevitably encounter a paper jam when working with any printer/scanner.
+It’s an event in which a paper or other printed material gets stuck or lodged in a printer and cannot be ejected.
 In most cases, your User Guide or control panel instructions should walk you through this erroneous task easily enough.
-Most, scanners/printer, provide video assistance to make jam clearance a hassle-free experience.
+Most scanners/printers provide video assistance to make jam clearance hassle-free.

-Start by inspecting the paper path and remove any jammed material, being careful in not tearing it.
+Start by inspecting the paper path and removing any jammed material, being careful not to tear it.
 If it’s caught between rollers, release the pressure slowly to remove it.

 If the misalignment of the papers has caused the jam, remove the tray and position the papers correctly and reseat the tray.
 Also, check to see if they are squared properly and repositioned.